hideya/json-schema-to-zod/README.md

 ## 🔍 What's Fixed?

-This fork addresses a critical issue with ESM module resolution in the original package.
-When using the package in an ESM environment (projects with `"type": "module"` in package.json), Node.js requires local imports to include file extensions (e.g., './parsers/parse-schema.js').
+This fork addresses two critical issues with the original package:

+1. **ESM Module Resolution**: When using the package in an ESM environment (projects with `"type": "module"` in package.json), Node.js requires local imports to include file extensions.
 Our solution:

-1. Adds `.js` extensions to all local imports in the compiled ESM output
+   - Adds `.js` extensions to all local imports in the compiled ESM output
-2. Uses `NodeNext` moduleResolution in TypeScript config
+   - Uses `NodeNext` moduleResolution in TypeScript config
-3. Properly configures package exports for dual ESM/CommonJS compatibility
+   - Properly configures package exports for dual ESM/CommonJS compatibility

+2. **TypeScript Compatibility**: The original package has type issues that prevent successful TypeScript compilation.
+Our solution:
+   - Fixes type compatibility with the Zod library
+   - Adds proper type casting for Zod methods
+   - Resolves issues with generic types and type inference

 ## 📋 Source Version